The Foundry

 Part Four | Unmasked; Unbound; Unleashed

-Here’s the penultimate spaceship flip.
+Here’s the penultimate spaceship flip from my novel The Foundry.

 She’d seen her shot as they grew so near each other, and having obsessed quite thoroughly over the very thing Echo and Rory had been not-so-secretly competing over — Chloe knew this her chance.